-Curved knitting needles appear to me a knitting tool but until this research, I didn’t realize they were knitting needles.
-The advantage, according to my research is that it is unnatural for circular items to be made with straight double pointed knitting needles.
+Curved knitting needles appear to be a knitting tool but until this research, I didn’t realize they were knitting needles.
+The advantage, according to my research is that it is unnatural for circular items to be made with straight double-pointed knitting needles.
 Though that’s been done for decades, the curve nature reduces the stress to the project.

-They take a bit of getting used to.
-Instead of using 4 double pointed knitting needles, you use only three of these.
+They take a bit of getting used to it.
+Instead of using 4 double-pointed knitting needles, you use only three of these.
 The project stays on only 2 knitting needles and the 3rd is used to knit and transfer the project to that needle.
 It will empty the needle you are transferring from and leave you with an empty needle.
 You will slide the project to the middle of the bend and let rest.

-For new knitters, you may want to use these in the beginning instead of going to the 4 double pointed needles method.
+For new knitters, you may want to use these at the beginning instead of going to the 4 double pointed needles method.

 Knitting stoppers have two purposes.
 You place the stopper at the end of the point when you are not knitting.